H. L. A. Hart: Debates

+A third debate that Hart was involved in was the Hart–Fuller debate with Lon Fuller.

+Retirement and death

-Hart retired from the Chair of Jurisprudence in 1969 and was succeeded by Ronald Dworkin.
+Hart retired from the Chair of Jurisprudence in 1969 and was succeeded by the legal interpretivist Ronald Dworkin, a contemporaneous critic of Hart's legal positivism, who had Hart's full support for the role.
+In 1955, Hart had marked the papers of Dworkin whilst the latter was an undergraduate law student in Oxford, finding his work remarkable and challenging to his own research.
 He subsequently became principal of Brasenose College, Oxford.
 Hart died in Oxford on 19 December 1992, aged 85.
 He is buried there in Wolvercote Cemetery, which also contains Isaiah Berlin's grave.